influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 ```

 The first part has information about the state of the task and any error it may have encountered.
-The `TICKscript` section displays the version of the TICKscript that Kapacitor has stored in its local db.
+The `TICKscript` section displays the version of the TICKscript that Kapacitor has stored in its local database.

-The last section `DOT` is a [graphviz dot](http://www.graphviz.org) formatted string that contains information about the data processing pipeline defined by the TICKscript.
-The *key=value* pairs are stats about each node or edge.
-The *processed* key indicates the number of data points that have passed along the specified edge of the graph.
+The last section, `DOT`, is a [graphviz dot](http://www.graphviz.org) formatted tree that contains information about the data processing pipeline defined by the TICKscript.
+Its members are key-value associative array entries containing statistics about each node and links along an edge to the next node also including associative array statistical information.
+The *processed* key in the link/edge members indicates the number of data points that have passed along the specified edge of the graph.
 For example in the above the `stream0` node (aka the `stream` var from the TICKscript) has sent 12 points to the `from1` node.
 The `from1` node has also sent 12 points on to the `alert2` node.
-Since Telegraf is configured to send `cpu` data all 12 points match the from/measurement criteria of the `from1` node and are passed on.
+Since Telegraf is configured to send `cpu` data, all 12 points match the from/measurement criteria of the `from1` node and are passed on.

+>NOTE: When installing graphviz on Debian or RedHat (if not already installed) use the package provided by the OS provider.
+The packages offered in the download section of the graphviz site are not up-to-date.

 Now that the task is running with live data, here is a quick hack to use 100% of one core to generate some artificial cpu activity: